ARZZEZZAN/s21_decimal/README.md

 Decimal number can be implemented as a four-element array of 32-bit signed integers (`int bits[4];`).

-`bits[0]`, `bits[1]`, and `bits[2]` contain the low, middle, and high 32 bits of the 96-bit integer number.
+`bits[0]`, `bits[1]`, and `bits[2]` contain the low, middle, and high 32 bits of the 96-bit integer number accordingly.

 `bits[3]` contains the scale factor and sign, and consists of following parts:

-Bits 0 to 15, the lower word, are unused and must be zero.
+- Bits 0 to 15, the lower word, are unused and must be zero.

-Bits 16 to 23 must contain an exponent between 0 and 28, which indicates the power of 10 to divide the integer number.
+- Bits 16 to 23 must contain an exponent between 0 and 28, which indicates the power of 10 to divide the integer number.

-Bits 24 to 30 are unused and must be zero.
+- Bits 24 to 30 are unused and must be zero.

-Bit 31 contains the sign; 0 meaning positive, and 1 meaning negative.
+- Bit 31 contains the sign; 0 meaning positive, and 1 meaning negative.

 ### Example: